 The Humboldt Labor sees itself as a living workshop of ideas.
 Its formats are as diverse as its themes: In exhibitions, workshops, scientific experiments, lectures, discussion series, performances, media installations and research stations in the room, visitors are given the opportunity to deal with current research questions and to participate in testing the knowledge formats of the future.

-The Sound Archives, one of the most important international collections of historical sound recordings, will move into the Humboldt Laboratory and be accessible there for research and exhibition activities.
-As a collection with many interfaces in terms of content with the questions posed by the other actors in the house, the Humboldt Laboratory is committed to working on its topics in close cooperation with the partners in the Humboldt Forum.
+The Sound Archive, one of the most important international collections of historical sound recordings, will move into the Humboldt Labor and be accessible there for research and exhibition activities.
+As a collection with many interfaces in terms of content with the questions posed by the other actors in the house, the Humboldt Labor is committed to working on its topics in close cooperation with the partners in the Humboldt Forum.

-…open: The Humboldt Laboratory acts as the university’s open laboratory.
+…open: The Humboldt Labor acts as the university’s open laboratory.
 It offers access to an immense spectrum of knowledge to visitors of all ages, from seasoned experts to laypersons without scientific backgrounds.
-Research processes can be experienced up close in the Humboldt Laboratory, a place where direct discussions with specialists can take place.
+Research processes can be experienced up close in the Humboldt Labor, a place where direct discussions with specialists can take place.

 The opening exhibition